jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ![transform_complexinsert](./transform_complexinsert.png)

 The actual string to insert into is quite simple, it barely contains more than two placeholders and a colon with a space.
 The content of `insert_add_fields` is more interesting as the field name is written in square brackets `[]`.
-This defines a **list** in *JSON*, the data-structure used in all Spcht-context.
+This defines an **array** in *JSON* (*known as list in Python*), the data-structure used in all Spcht-context.
 A *JSON*-list can contain any number of data and data-types (for example, the nodes itself reside in a list that contains so called *dictionaries*), the order of data in a list is preserved and duplicates can be present.
 If, for some reason, you required, to insert the same value twice in at different positions in a placeholder.
 In this notation the first placeholder will always contain the `field` value, the second placeholder the first position of `insert_add_fields`  will be the second placeholder, the second *add_fields* position will be the third placeholder and so on.
 Therefore, if you want to set the first placeholder to the content of the first `insert_add_fields` content, you have to swap fields with the one of `field`.
+There is one caveat here, other operations like `cut`, `replace`, `append`, `prepend` and `mapping` will actually work in concert with `insert_into` but **only** for the first value defined by `field`

 ### Cut & Replace

-The first use case for the Solr2Triplestore bridges assumes that the source-data set gathered from its solr-source cannot be changed.
+The first use case for the Solr2Triplestore bridges assumes that the source-data set, gathered from its solr-source cannot be changed.
 Therefore is all data that is retrieved "as it".
 Any necessary transformation has to happen in the descriptor, as seen in the previous functions adding text is a simple matter, replacing text is slightly more complex.
 In the above example is the key `ctrlnum` that contains different numbers according to some other designation in the brackets.
 Our fictive mapping only cares for the number after the brackets, and that is where `cut` & `replace` comes into play.

 *Note: for simplicity-sake i omitted `required`, `source` and `predicate` as our focus lies on the current mechanic and not the basic structure itself*